The experience of sexual pleasure is complex. Gender is complex.

 And if you’ve noticed that you blush after sex, that’s because that blood is flowing through you more rapidly.

-Our knowledge of female desire is still sadly lacking.
+Let’s be real, knowledge of female desire is still sadly lacking.

-Who feels more pleasure: men or women?
+Who feels more pleasure: male or female?

 Unfortunately, there are no easy answers to the question of whether males or females feel more pleasure.